Why Mago 1.0.0 Won't Ship With an LSP

 Watch Mode: A Glimpse of LSP-Like Responsiveness

-As part of the 1.0.0-rc.1 release, we're introducing a new --watch flag for the mago analyze command.
+As part of the 1.0.0-rc.1 release, I'm introducing a new --watch flag for the mago analyze command.
 This feature watches your project for changes and automatically re-analyzes, providing much faster feedback during development.

 The 1.x Series: Building Blocks

-During the 1.x release cycle, we'll introduce LSP building blocks incrementally:
+During the 1.x release cycle, I'll introduce LSP building blocks incrementally:

 • Improved fault-tolerant parser